 Marden - Eight years on - and still a great fixture

-John Wadsworth Open
+and the John Wadsworth Open

 Peter B & Maurice W are crowned Pairs Champions